lukemorton/pieces/README.md

           - article: { title: 'A title', content: '<p>Content.</p>' }
           - article: { title: 'Another title', content: '<p>More content.</p>' }
 ```

+With these three files in place and having installed pieces on your system
+(`gem install pieces`) you can run `pieces build`.
+The HTML and CSS will be
+built into `build/`.

 ## Create new static site